Updated February 2018

 - Who authorised the deletion

 It is important to keep the Equipment labels on equipment prior to removal/disposal by the University's contractor for the removal of WEEE (waste electrical and electronic equipment).
 Following each collection, the contractor provides a list of all equipment removed from the University for disposal.
 To facilitate cross referencing to the Register, it is imperative that this list contains the Equipment numbers of the items removed for disposal.
-The contractor can only identify the Equipment numbers if the labels remain affixed.

-In instances where a piece of equipment is missing and believed to have been potentially stolen, the following actions are required:-
+In instances where a piece of equipment is missing and believed to have been potentially stolen, the following actions are required:

 - The relevant Head of School/Director should be informed as soon as possible.